isomerpages/enterprisesg-rice/_rice-licences/Criteria for License Application.md

 permalink: /rice-licences/permalink
 description: ""
 ---
-# Applicant Criteria
+**Applicant Criteria**

-Business Entity or company must be registered with ACRA
+Only a business entity or company registered with ACRA can apply for a rice license.

 # Cost and Validity of Licence

-A $50 fee is applicable for licence application.
+A $50 fee is applicable for each licence application.
 Each licence has lifetime validity.*